What is micropenis?

 Your opinion or preference

 There is no cure for micropenis.
 Hormone therapy may be used for some children to stimulate penile growth.
-Other treatment options will be discussed with you.
+Other treatment choices will be discussed with you.